xMoAlaa7/NetAuto/README.md

 pip install --user ansible-pylibssh
 ```

+>Note: The last three lines need to be repeated for each user on the Ansible management node.

 - Next, we’ll apply the LEGACY cryptographic policy in order to allow proper SSH communications to and from the network devices.

 ```console